mongodb/specifications/source/auth/auth.rst

   interface RequestParameters {
       // Timeout in seconds for the callback.
 Optionally, timeoutContext instead if applicable to language.
       timeoutSeconds: int;

+      // The version of the callback parameter interface.
+      version: int;

       // The refresh token, if applicable, to be used by the callback to request a new token from the issuer. refreshToken?: str;